Aliivibrio fischeri: Bioluminescence

-The bioluminescence of A. fischeri is caused by transcription of the lux operon, which is induced through population-dependent quorum sensing.
+Certain strains of V. fischeri have the ability to produce visible light, one of these strains is A. fischeri.
+The bioluminescence of A. fischeri is caused by transcription of the lux operon, and the following translation of the lux proteins, which produce the light.
+This process is induced through population-dependent quorum sensing.
 The population of A. fischeri needs to reach an optimal level to activate the lux operon and stimulate light production.
 The circadian rhythm controls light expression, where luminescence is much brighter during the day and dimmer at night, as required for camouflage.

 The bacterial luciferin-luciferase system is encoded by a set of genes labelled the lux operon.
 In A. fischeri, five such genes (luxCDABEG) have been identified as active in the emission of visible light, and two genes (luxR and luxI) are involved in regulating the operon.
+The luxI gene produces the autoinducer (N-acyl homoserine lactone, AHL).
+The autoinducer binds to the LuxR protein, and this complex activates the lux operon promoter.
+This creates a positive feedback loop.
 Several external and intrinsic factors appear to either induce or inhibit the transcription of this gene set and produce or suppress light emission.
+The threshold concentration that is required for activation of the Lux operon by AHL is not a fixed range and can vary depending on the bacterial species.
+This system is the model system for Quorum Sensing as a general concept.

 A. fischeri is one of many species of bacteria that commonly form symbiotic relationships with marine organisms.
 Marine organisms contain bacteria that use bioluminescence so they can find mates, ward off predators, attract prey, or communicate with other organisms.
 In return, the organism the bacteria are living within provides the bacteria with a nutrient-rich environment.
+Light production by these bacteria is also a density dependent trait, meaning light production depends on the interactions between species.

-The lux operon is a 9-kilobase fragment of the A. fischeri genome that controls bioluminescence through the catalytic activity of the enzyme luciferase.
-This operon has a known gene sequence of luxCDAB(F)E, where luxA and luxB code for the protein subunits of the luciferase enzyme, and the luxCDE codes for a fatty acid reductase complex that makes the fatty acids necessary for the luciferase mechanism. luxC codes for the enzyme acyl-reductase, luxD codes for acyl-transferase, and luxE makes the proteins needed for the enzyme acyl-protein synthetase.
+On the lux operon, luxA and luxB code for the protein subunits of the luciferase enzyme, and the luxCDE codes for a fatty acid reductase complex that makes the fatty acids necessary for the luciferase mechanism. luxC codes for the enzyme acyl-reductase, luxD codes for acyl-transferase, and luxE makes the proteins needed for the enzyme acyl-protein synthetase.
 Luciferase produces blue/green light through the oxidation of reduced flavin mononucleotide and a long-chain aldehyde by diatomic oxygen.
 The reaction is summarized as: